retooth2/xenharmlib/doc/adv_notation_features.rst

 Enharmonic Strategies
 -------------------------------

-As you already know each notation layer object has a unique counterpart in the pitch layer: Every note maps to exactly one pitch, and every note interval to exactly one pitch interval, etc.
+As you already know, each notation layer object has a unique counterpart in the pitch layer: Every note maps to exactly one pitch, and every note interval to exactly one pitch interval, etc.

-However the reverse is not true: In 12-EDO the pitch with index 10 could be notated in an infinite number of ways: Bb, A#, Cbb, Dbbbb, etc. Whether index 10 should be understood as Bb or A# depends on various contexts (at least in tonal music).
+However, the reverse is not true: In 12-EDO, the pitch with index 10 could be notated in an infinite number of ways: Bb, A#, Cbb, Dbbbb, etc. Whether index 10 should be understood as Bb or A# depends on various contexts (at least in tonal music).
 A mapping from pitches to notes must therefore be opinionated: It has to choose one note over all the others.

-Because no mapping fits every use case and not every use-case can be foreseen, mappings from pitch layer objects to notation layer objects are not implemented directly in the respective classes but outsourced to objects that act as a drop-in piece for notations with enharmonic ambiguity.
+Because no mapping fits every use case and not every use case can be foreseen, mappings from pitch layer objects to notation layer objects are not implemented directly in the respective classes but outsourced to objects that act as a drop-in piece for notations with enharmonic ambiguity.
 These are called *enharmonic strategies*.
-In object-oriented programming strategies are a common design pattern to give the user a choice on *how* a certain functionality is implemented.
+In object-oriented programming, strategies are a common design pattern to give the user a choice on *how* a certain functionality is implemented.
 The term implies that there are different strategies to tackle a problem.